|Bid||4.280 x 0|

 |PE Ratio (TTM)||N/A|

 |Earnings Date||Oct 29, 2019|

 |Forward Dividend & Yield||0.23 (5.35%)|

 |1y Target Est||5.60|

-Announcement of Periodic Review: Moody's announces completion of a periodic review of ratings of Postal Savings Bank of China Co., Ltd. Hong Kong, May 11, 2019 -- Moody's Investors Service ("Moody's") has completed a periodic review of the ratings of Postal Savings Bank of China Co., Ltd. The review was conducted through a portfolio review in which Moody's reassessed the appropriateness of the ratings in the context of the relevant principal methodology(ies), recent developments, and a comparison of the financial and operating profile to similarly rated peers.
-This publication does not announce a credit rating action and is not an indication of whether or not a credit rating action is likely in the near future.
+Announcement of Periodic Review: Moody's announces completion of a periodic review of ratings of Postal Savings Bank of China Co., Ltd. Hong Kong, April 24, 2020 -- Moody's Investors Service ("Moody's") has completed a periodic review of the ratings of Postal Savings Bank of China Co., Ltd. and other ratings that are associated with the same analytical unit.
+The review was conducted through a portfolio review in which Moody's reassessed the appropriateness of the ratings in the context of the relevant principal methodology(ies), recent developments, and a comparison of the financial and operating profile to similarly rated peers.

 It's only natural that many investors, especially those who are new to the game, prefer to buy shares in 'sexy' stocks...